 Unlike temporary disability benefits, fatal benefits are determined by the state's average weekly wage (SAWW), and benefit amounts are adjusted annually.
-The level of benefits depends on the beneficiary classification and whether they are dependent or not dependent on the surviving spouse:
+The level of benefits depends on the beneficiary classification and whether they are dependent or not dependent on the surviving spouse, subject to a family maximum benefit limit.